Testimony: Shooter used racist slur as Arbery lay dying

 Sheffield pressed Dial on whether he considered whether Travis fired in self-defense.

-Lawyers for the defendants and the state acknowledged the extraordinary context for the hearing, following a week of angry nationwide protests over law enforcement biases against black victims.
-Most wore masks when they weren’t speaking, conscious of the need to prevent spreading the coronavirus while most courts are closed due to the pandemic.

-Glynn County Magistrate Judge Wallace E. Harrell must determine whether the evidence merits going to trial.
+In response to questioning from Bryan’s attorney Kevin Gough, Dial testified that he did believe there was “racial animus” involved in Bryan’s decision to participate in the chase.
+There’s evidence of Bryan’s “racist attitudes in his communications,” Dial said, referring to comments found on his cellphone, including when he was at an airport and remarked that he was glad there weren’t many black people there, referring to black people with a racial slur.

+Bryan saw a black man running down the street with a truck following and drew certain conclusions based on his racial bias, Dial said.

 Arbery was killed Feb.
-23 after the father and son armed themselves and gave chase when they spotted the 25-year-old black man running in their neighborhood just outside the port city of Brunswick.
+23 after Travis McMichael, 34, and his father, Greg McMichael, 64, gave chase when they spotted the 25-year-old black man running in their neighborhood just outside the port city of Brunswick.
 Bryan said he saw them driving by and joined the chase, Dial said.

 It wasn’t until May 7 — two days after Bryan’s cellphone video leaked online and stirred a national outcry — that the McMichaels were charged with felony murder and aggravated assault.
-Bryan was later charged with felony murder and a criminal attempt to commit false imprisonment.
+Bryan, 50, was later charged with felony murder and a criminal attempt to commit false imprisonment.

 Georgia law defines felony murder as a killing caused by the commission of an underlying felony.
 It does not require intent to kill.
 The minimum penalty is life in prison with a chance of parole.

 Defense attorneys for both McMichaels have said much remains unknown about what led to the shooting and have cautioned against rushing to judgment.
-An attorney for Bryan has said he was merely a witness to Arbery’s death.
+Gough has said he was merely a witness to Arbery’s death.

-Largely peaceful protests following the deaths of George Floyd in Minneapolis, Breonna Taylor in Louisville, Kentucky, and Arbery have led to outbreaks of violence in many larger cities, including Atlanta.

-A small crowd gathered outside the courthouse in Brunswick, where Gov. Brian Kemp promised a “strong state law enforcement presence” during and after the hearing.